 Additional functionality to help you manage multiple products and teams in one productboard workspace:

-- Product-specific fields – If you manage multiple products out of the same productboard w, makers can associate fields with specific products to ensure each teammate can focus on the fields most relevant to them.
+- Product-specific fields – If you manage multiple products out of the same productboard workspace, makers can associate fields with specific products to ensure each teammate can focus on the fields most relevant to them.
 More info

 - Customizable field sharing settings – Optionally, restrict access to certain data fields to just makers or make them private.
 More info

 - Capture saved views – Save views of your boards that show just the data most relevant to your product area.
 Optionally, customize the sharing settings of these views so they are kept private, only shared with certain roles, or select individuals.
 Views could also be saved that capture data spanning all products for a holistic view of what's being prioritized, planned, and delivered.
 More info

 - Insights board tags – To help product managers find and process the incoming notes that matter most to them, you can pre-tag new notes arriving on your Insights board — whether they're arriving by email, Slack, Zendesk, Intercom, or the Chrome extension.